 A few simple products and minor modifications will assist you in the kitchen.
 You can see some simple suggestions to help you with kitchen tasks and cooking below.

 Create a meal plan for the week to make it easier to prepare healthy meals.
 This ensures you have the right ingredients on hand and reduces the likelihood of missing meals.
 You could purchase chopped up frozen vegetables and fruit so that you always have healthy ingredients in stock if you run out of fresh.
 Try the cook once, eat twice philosophy!
 By cooking larger meals and re-using or freezing left-overs you cut down on the number of times you need to cook a meal from scratch.

 Prepare your cooking space before you start.
 Set up ingredients on the bench before you begin cooking.
 Try sitting down for meal preparation to reduce strain on your body and conserve your energy.

 Consider breaking up the task.
 For example, try preparing your meat in the morning and your vegetables in the afternoon.
 Cleaning as you go or while items are cooking means you won’t have a big job to tackle after eating.
 Try cooking one pot wonders that reduce washing up and make delicious meals.
 Slow cookers save time, are easy to use, keep the kitchen cooler in warmer months and use less energy.

 Opening jars and tins

-A wide range of low-cost jar, bottle and can openers reduce the need to use force or have a strong grip, protecting the joints in your hands and wrists.
+Low-cost jar, bottle, and can openers help you in the kitchen.
+These products reduce the need to use force or have a strong grip, protecting the joints in your hands and wrists.
 Try running a jar under hot water to expand the metal, before drying it off and using the equipment to open it.

 Turning the taps on and off

-Many crossbar taps require you to grip, hold and turn them using substantial strength.
+Many crossbar taps need you to grip, hold, and turn them using force.
 A simple device like a plastic tap turner or even replacing old taps with easy-to-use lever taps, makes turning them on and off easier.

 Cutting up food